Carla Fröhlich

-Education and career
+Education

 Fröhlich studied physics and computer science as an undergraduate at the University of Basel, earning a diploma there in 2003.
-She continued at the University of Basel for a PhD in theoretical physics, completed in 2007.
+She earned a PhD in theoretical physics at the University of Basel in 2007.
 Her dissertation, The Role of Neutrinos in Explosive Nucleosynthesis in Core Collapse Supernova Models with Neutrino Transport, was supervised by Friedrich-Karl Thielemann.

+Career and research

-After postdoctoral research as an Enrico Fermi Postdoctoral Fellow at the University of Chicago Department of Astronomy and Astrophysics, the Enrico Fermi Institute, and the Kavli Institute for Cosmological Physics, she joined the North Carolina State University faculty in 2010.
+Fröhlich conducted postdoctoral research as an Enrico Fermi Postdoctoral Fellow at the University of Chicago Department of Astronomy and Astrophysics, the Enrico Fermi Institute, and the Kavli Institute for Cosmological Physics.

-Recognition
+Fröhlich joined the faculty at North Carolina State University in 2010.
+In her research, she develops computer simulations to understand nuclear reactions in stars and supernovae.
+These reactions produce heavier chemical elements like calcium and iron.

+In 2013, the Financial Times hailed Fröhlich as one of the "next big names in physics" and cited her discovery of "the neutrino p-process, which helps explain and predict the behavior of certain stars."

-Fröhlich is the recipient of the dissertation prize of the Swiss Physical Society (2007) and of the National Science Foundation CAREER Award (2013).
-In 2022 she was named a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Nuclear Physics, "for seminal contributions to nuclear and neutrino astrophysics, in particular to the understanding of supernovae, their nucleosynthesis, and the neutrino-p process, and for developing predictive models of supernova messengers".
+In 2022, Fröhlich was named a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Nuclear Physics, "for seminal contributions to nuclear and neutrino astrophysics, in particular to the understanding of supernovae, their nucleosynthesis, and the neutrino-p process, and for developing predictive models of supernova messengers".

+Her impact on the field of astrophysics includes her discoveries as well as her teaching and mentoring of early-career researchers.
+For example, she co-organized a Fulbright Program-Cottrell workshop to "train the next generation of university faculty to be both teachers and scholars."